-There is an imminent danger inside the building for students or other adults inside the school.
-Students will follow guidance from Elliott staff if a safer environment is perceived to be outside the building rather than inside the building.
+There is a danger for students or adults within the school.
 Students and staff are trained to evacuate the building as fast as possible and exit to a safer location in coordination with community partners and law enforcement/first responder personnel.
-An example could be a gas leak.